openjdm/openjdm.github.io/book/mental_accounting.md

 decision making.
 We see that the value function is defined by a certain reference point when analyzing gains and losses.
-For example, when individuals have larger losses paired with small gains they often feel better about the situation, which is referred to as hedonic framing (Thaler, 1999).
+For example, when individuals have larger losses paired with small gains they often feel better about the situation, as discussed above.
 An example of this would be with investing.
 Say an investor lost \$5,000 but also made \$1,000 they would feel better than just losing \$4,000.
 Even though they have lost the same amount of money they feel better about the first